armory/kubernetes-agent-helm/README.md

 > The release name is used across some of the kubernetes resources that get created, you can also add `--set imagePullSecrets=something` to use  docker registry credentials

 ## Quick Installation
-> Note: you can also replace `helm install` by `helm template` in the below commands to get an output of the kubernetes manifests that are rendered e.g: `helm template kubesvc ...`
+> Note: you can also replace `helm install` by `helm template` in the below commands to get an output of the kubernetes manifests that are rendered e.g: `helm template armory-agent ...`

 Create a namespace where the agent will be installed: